Gravitational self-force with hyperboloidal slicing and spectral methods: Abstract

 \section{Abstract}

 We present a novel approach for calculating the gravitational self-force (GSF) in the Lorenz gauge, employing hyperboloidal slicing and spectral methods.
-Our method builds on the previous work that applied hyperboloidal surfaces and spectral approaches to scalar-field toy model~[Phys.
+Our method builds on the previous work that applied hyperboloidal surfaces and spectral approaches to a scalar-field toy model~[Phys.
 Rev. D 105, 104033 (2022)], extending them to handle gravitational perturbations.
 Focusing on first-order metric perturbations, we address the construction of the hyperboloidal foliation, detailing the minimal gauge choice.
 The Lorenz gauge is adopted to facilitate well-understood regularisation procedures, which are essential for obtaining physically meaningful GSF results.
-We calculate of the Lorenz gauge metric perturbation via a (known) gauge transformation from the Regge-Wheeler gauge.
+We calculate the Lorenz gauge metric perturbation for a secondary on a quasicircular orbit in a Schwarzschild background via a (known) gauge transformation from the Regge-Wheeler gauge.
 Our approach yields a robust framework for obtaining the metric perturbation components needed to calculate key physical quantities, such as radiative fluxes, the Detweiler redshift, and self-force corrections.
 Furthermore, the compactified hyperboloidal approach allows us to efficiently calculate the metric perturbation throughout the entire spacetime.
 This work thus establishes a foundational methodology for future second-order GSF calculations within this gauge, offering computational efficiencies through spectral methods.